top of page

 Since joining Zamara Voices,

-so proud of her for being so confident!".
+I was so proud of her for being so confident!".

 Smaranda, parent of Thomas (8 years old), Zamara Voices